 Our team approach includes experts from multiple disciplines, including interventional cardiology, cardiothoracic surgery, cardiac imaging, heart failure and cardiac anesthesia.
 We review appropriate treatment options and make a joint decision together that’s right for you.

-Learn more about the Structural Heart program and procedures such as TAVR, Mitral Valve Clip and Watchman at WellSpan.
+Learn more about the Structural Heart program and procedures such as TAVR and Mitral Valve Clip at WellSpan.
 Contact us today at (717) 812-3617.

 Our team of cardiologists treat a wide-range of structural heart conditions, including: